-Preference will be given to applicants who reside in and are employed at an institute located in the United States of America.
-A limited number of international applicants will be accepted to participate in the first Sparkathon.
+- Preference is given to applicants who reside in and are employed at an institution located in the United States.
+SITC Sparkathon will accept a limited number of international applicants.

 Professional, responsible, ethical behavior is expected from participants throughout the SITC Sparkathon project.
 With regard to the SITC Sparkathon, this includes active participation, meeting submission deadlines, being respectful and supportive of fellow members and adhering to a general code of ethics.
 Failure to adhere to the highest of ethical standards and other program requirements can result in possible termination from the project.

-After participation in the SITC Sparkathon program, emerging leaders will come together to create an alumni network to further their project(s), to make new and strengthen existing connections and to serve as a resource for subsequent Cohorts.
-This network will continue to allow for new collaborations among members and, as demonstrated leaders, members may be considered for future society leadership opportunities including high profile committee and Board service.
+After participation in the SITC Sparkathon program, emerging leaders will come together to create an alumni network to further their project, make new and strengthen existing connections, and serve as a resource for subsequent classes.
+This network will facilitate collaborations among members and, as demonstrated leaders, members may be considered for future society leadership opportunities, including high profile committee and Board service.

 A candidate’s cover letter, statement of purpose and CV must be uploaded to the electronic application system.
 A candidate’s letters of recommendation and Institution Statement of Support must be emailed from the supporters to email@example.com.

 The letters should be from the program director, division or department chair, or supervisor, sponsoring the candidate for their participation in the SITC Sparkathon.
 The letters must clearly present:

-Please instruct your supporters and supervisor/institution representative to submit their letters of recommendation and signed statement of support directly to the SITC Education Department.
+Please instruct your supporters and supervisor/institution representative to submit their letters of recommendation and signed statement of support directly to firstname.lastname@example.org.